 7. Not thinking ahead to how your website will grow

 I can tell you honestly, I missed this for like the first 9 or 10 months.
 I just followed the “if you write it, they will come” way of thinking.
 Yup, naive.
 I took wrong advice to not seek out more traffic.
-I took wrong advice to not set up an opt-in to capture visitors to my email list.
-I took a lot of bad advice.
-My bad.
+And I followed wrong advice to not set up an opt-in to capture visitors to my email list.
+My bad for taking bad advice.

 “If you fail to plan, you are planning to fail”